Jedimaster4559/TaylorSeries/README.md

 # TaylorSeries
 A Java package full of tools for creating Taylor Series Approximations.
-This project has been designed such that it does not implement the Math class at all.
 It is designed in such a way that this class can be copy and pasted into any java project folder.
 Then you can create a new TaylorSeries object and perform any desired operations!

 <hr>